 It is hard to say if Balos is just a beach or a sightseeing.
 It is a lagoon with turquoise color of the sea, fine white sand and very shallow water.
 Balos, along with Elafonisi, is the most photographed beach of Crete and considered one of the top beaches of Greece and the Mediterranean.

-The lagoon is accessible in two ways: by cruise boat (from Kissamos or any of the north seaside resorts close to Chania town), or by car via dirt road.
+The easier way to access the lagoon is by cruise boat from Kissamos or any of the north seaside resorts close to Chania town.
+It can also be reached by car via dirt road.
 Balos lies in the northwesternmost part of Crete, on the rocky uninhabited peninsula of Gramvousa which starts from Kissamos.
 The dirt road continues for about 7 km and at some point you will see parking place where you can leave the car.
 After that you need to take a trail going down to the beach, with length of approximately 1 km and superb panoramic view from above.
 Part of the fascination of Balos is exactly in this view, revealing not only the lagoon but the surrounding islets.
 Going down the trail is easy but the return may be quite tiresome, especially in hot summer days.

 Behind Tigani lies a small islet called Imeri Gramvousa or just Gramvousa, with the ruins of a Venetian fortress on the top.
 Usually boat cruises to Balos include a visit to Gramvousa as well.

 highlights: lagoon with turquoise water and white sand, beach in Chania Region, Crete, Greece